weilandia/coding-for-managers/intro/lecture-notes.md

 Let's create an index HTML file: `$ touch index.html`

 Tags are the foundation of HTML.
 They usually start with `<name of the tag>` and end with `</name of the tag>`.
 You will be able to put text within the opening and closing tag.
 This is how you will structure your webpage with HTML.
-Here is an example of tags:
+Here is an example of some basic tags:
 ```html
 <!DOCTYPE html>
 <html>